 - Through seminars and discussions, learn principles of stewardship, the Biblical foundations of ministry support, and principles of fundraising and support maintenance.

 - Topics include personal budgeting and finances, discussions with pastors about church-related stewardship issues, and workplace related forums.

-- Identify, through your network of family and friends, approximately 10 donors who will each give $45/month to the Partnership Program Scholarship Fund and support you in prayer.
+- Identify, a Ministry Support Team for prayer and encouragement from among your network of family and friends.
+Of this team, seek out approximately 10 donors who will each give $50/month to the Partnership Program Scholarship Fund and support you in prayer.
 Contributions are tax-deductible.

-Raising support is unique to each student.
-Several sample scenarios include:
+- Raising support is unique to each student.
+In addition to the example above, several other scenarios include: